Ozempic is coming for gyms. Here’s how they’re responding | KRDO

 Ozempic, Wegovy and other GLP-1 prescription drugs have swept through wealthier demographics of the country.
 US health care providers wrote more than 9 million prescriptions for Wegovy and other injectable drugs used for weight loss during the last three months of 2022 alone.
 JPMorgan researchers estimate that 30 million people may be taking GLP-1 drugs by 2030, or around 9% of the US population.

-While the impact of GLP-1s on exercise on the body still isn’t fully understood, gyms want to make sure they are not left behind in the shift to weight loss drugs.
+While the overall impact of GLP-1s remains unclear, gyms want to make sure they are not left behind in the shift to weight loss drugs.
 The industry has historically made billions of dollars from people hoping to lose weight.

 But gyms are still about building muscle, too.
 One common side effect for some patients taking these medications is muscle loss.
 So gyms are now starting to market

-Note: Update: This story has been updated to clarify Equinox’s business strategy for people taking GLP-1 drugs.